zwagner86/eslint-config-zombie/README.md

 ### Configuration Details

-The package exports two configurations:
+The package provides two configurations:

-1. `baseConfig`: The main configuration that includes:
+1. Main configuration (from `eslint-config-zombie`):
    - Parser: `@babel/eslint-parser`
    - React and React Hooks support
    - Node.js environment settings
    - Best practices, ES6, and stylistic rules

-2. `testConfig`: A simple configuration for test files that:
+2. Test configuration (from `eslint-config-zombie/test-file-config`):
    - Applies to `*.spec.js` and `*.test.js` files
    - Disables certain rules that are commonly problematic in test files
    - Works independently of the base configuration